Observation of non-sinusoidal current-phase relation in graphene Josephson junctions

 In conclusion, the CPR curves of graphene Josephson junctions with varying lengths have been measured via a phase-sensitive interferometry technique.
 Positive skewness values are reported for short junctions at low temperatures.
 The measured CPR curves of the short junctions are consistent with those calculated with the TB-BdG formalism.
 The results suggest that the CPR of a ballistic graphene junction is dominated by a few number of propagating Andreev bound states.
-This behavior, which is characteristic of Dirac fermions, is different from typical metallic Josephson junctions.
-However, to provide a complete picture of the dynamics of the junction, gap suppression due to current depairing in the electrodes should be accounted for.
+This behavior, which is characteristic of Dirac fermions, is similar to typical metallic Josephson junctions.
+However, to provide a complete picture of the dynamics of the junction, gap suppression due to current de-pairing in the electrodes should be accounted for.
+Future CPR experiments on junctions with shorter channel lengths ($L<$ 50 nm), preferably with suspended graphene or graphene on a boron nitride substrate \cite{Calado}, should be implemented to obtain fully ballistic transport and confirm our results.
 We thank Yanjing Lee, Vladimir Orlyanchik, and Martin Stehno for technical assistance.
-This work was supported by the National Science Foundation under the grant number NSF-DMR09-06521.
+This work was supported by the National Science Foundation under the grant numbers DMR-0906521 and DMR-1411067.
 Device fabrication was carried out in the Frederick Seitz Materials Research Laboratory at the University of Illinois at Urbana-Champaign.